 Here are three warnings about interpreting the information correctly.

-- Online MATH, ECON, and SPANISH courses will not transfer to the University of Michigan.
+- Online MATH, ECON, SPANISH, and PHYSICS courses will not transfer to the University of Michigan.

 - Basic foreign language credits do transfer here, but these equivalencies show how the College will evaluate language courses for students entering LSA for the first time.
 Once a student has started coursework in the College, language departments do not allow courses from elsewhere to meet the language requirement without special permission.